EnsoBuild/Uniswap-migrator/widget/README.md

 # Uniswap Migrator

-The Uniswap Migrator is a tool that helps users easily migrate their existing Uniswap v3 position or dposit any token into Uniswap v4 pool
+The Uniswap Migrator is a tool that helps users easily migrate their existing Uniswap v3 position or deposit any token into Uniswap v4 pool

-This project is set up using pnpm workspaces with the following structure:

 ## Workspace Structure